Classification: Monoclonal Antibody

 Allergic or infusion reactions may occur during the treatment, typically within 30 minutes to 2 hours of beginning the first infusion.
 This is less common after the first treatment.
-You will be given an antihistamine such as diphenhydramine and acetaminophen (Tylenol®) before your treatment to reduce the chance of a reaction.

 During the infusion, if you experience difficulty breathing or swallowing, experience chest pain, cough or wheezing, swelling of lips or face, develop itching, rash or hives, lightheadedness, fever, chills, or shakes inform your nurse immediately.
 Additional medications may be given to alleviate your discomfort.
 Your infusion may be slowed or temporarily stopped.

 Infection and Low White Blood Cell Count (Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 - Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.

 - Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).